Quality of Life

 King George County, established in 1720, is birthplace to fourth president of the United States, James Madison.
 King George boarders Maryland through the Potomac River, which became an important access point for both the Union and Confederate armies during the Civil War.

-In 1721, Stafford County was established and is home to four Civil War battles including: Battle of Chancellorsville, Battle of the Wilderness, Battle of Fredericksburg and Battle of Spotsylvania Courthouse.
+In 1721, Spotsylvania County was established and is home to four Civil War battles including: Battle of Chancellorsville, Battle of the Wilderness, Battle of Fredericksburg and Battle of Spotsylvania Courthouse.
 All of these battlefields can be visited by the public and are run by the National Parks Service.

 Established in 1727, Caroline County serves as the death place of Confederate General Stonewall Jackson.
 Along with this, Caroline is also the birthplace of renowned racehorse Secretariat, winner of the Triple Crown.
 Today, Caroline is the home to the Virginia State Fair.